2023 elections: EU calls for legal, operational reforms – The Sun Nigeria

 It further said with the aim of contributing to the improvement of future elections in the country, the EU EOM is offering 23 recommendations for consideration by the Nigerian authorities.

+“However, the Act’s first test in a general election revealed crucial gaps in terms of INEC’s accountability and transparency, proved to be insufficiently elaborated, and lacked clear provisions for a timely and efficient implementation.
+Weak points include a lack of INEC independent structures and capacities to enforce sanctions for electoral offences and breaches of campaign finance rules.
+“Furthermore, the presidential selection of INEC leadership at federal and state levels leaves the electoral institution vulnerable to the perception of partiality.

-“Early in the process, while enjoying a broad stakeholder trust, INEC introduced a series of positive measures to strengthen the conduct of the elections.
-However, closer to the polls some started to doubt INEC’s administrative and operational efficiency and in-house capacity.
-Public confidence gradually decreased and was severely damaged on 25 February due to its operational failures and lack of transparency.
-While some corrective measures introduced before the 18 March elections were effective, overall trust was not restored.
+“Early in the process, while enjoying a broad stakeholders’ trust, INEC introduced a series of positive measures to strengthen the conduct of the elections.
+However, closer to the polls, some started to doubt INEC’s administrative and operational efficiency and in-house capacity.
+Public confidence gradually decreased and was severely damaged on February 25 due to its operational failures and lack of transparency.
+While some corrective measures introduced before the March 18 elections were effective, overall trust was not restored.

 Reacting to the report, INEC National Commissioner and Chairman, Information and Voter Education, Festus Okoye, said INEC should not be judged based on the basis of glitch in result upload for the presidential election.